marcobonici/marcobonici.github.io/blog/fisher-plot.md

 "font" => "Dejavu Sans",
 "xticklabelrotation" => 45.)
 ```
 We are almost there!
-We now need to set up the central values for our parameters, the plot
+We now need to set up the central values for each parameter, the plot
 ranges and where we want to put the tick labels.
-You have to choose them by yourself, in
+This is something that you should take care
+of.
+For instance, we know that the sum of the neutrino masses $M_\nu$ is greater than $0$,
-order to guarantee the code to be as much flexible as possible.
-In this particular case, we
+so we don't want to avoid plotting the posterior for negative masses.
+In this particular
-are going to use the Weak Lensing errors in order to decide the plot ranges.
+case, we are going to use the Weak Lensing errors in order to decide the plot ranges.

 ```julia:define_plotranges